-Janana Yoga teaches one that the world outside is an illusion , or just a creation of one’s mind.
+Jnana Yoga teaches one that the world outside is an illusion , or just a creation of one’s mind.
 Everything changes with time and this too will pass.
 The individual is the complete consciousness which all the others are also formed of.
 No one can heart anyone or take away anything from one.
 An individual is sat-cit-anand, or absolute consciousness, bliss absolute, nothing can change that.
 Every being on the planet is connected to one another.

 This helps by removing any sense of attachment, possession or loss from the mind, the main causes of negative thoughts.

 Conclusion : Thought is a powerful entity.
 It has its nature, energy, and quality to it.
 State of mind is nothing but the prevalence of a the thoughts of a particular quality.
-Negative state of mind drains one of the vital energy where as the positive state uplifts the mind.
+The concept of brain is different from the mind, Negative state of mind drains one of the vital energy where as the positive state uplifts the mind.

 Being composed of energy, prana, thoughts has the ability to influence the surroundings and the environments.
 One attracts the quality of energy from one’s environment similar to the energy of the dominant thought one carry’s in one’s mind.